Stephen Barber & Sandi Harris, Lutemakers

 Another addition to our timber inventory in 2006 was the acquisition of several types of highly-figured Italian and Styrian (southern Austria) poplar, which we have recently used for several lute bodies; we were fortunate to be able to obtain these woods in reasonably large dimensions, thereby creating a wide choice of cuts for sawing into ribs.
 Earlier in 2007, we obtained further supplies of Hungarain ash ironically, again sourced in England, as our original supply was, following the 1987 Hurricane, or Great Storm (please refer to the account of this event further down this page).
 This more recent type presents slightly different grain characteristics to the earlier type we came across, and is similar in some respects to a Japanese ash, or Tamo (fraxinus mandshurica), which sometimes presents a figure similar to 'classic' Hungarian ash, colloquially called 'peanut' figuring in Japan, due to the numerous ovoid figures in the grain.
-We have used this timber for several customer's orders during 2008, 2009 and 2010, and various images of lutes made from this wood can be found throughout the site.
+We have used this timber for several customer's orders between 2008 and 2016, and various images of lutes made from this wood can be found throughout the site.

 The seven-course lute shown here is made from 'Hungarian' ash (known as Blumenesche in Germany); the eleven ribs of its back were sawn in sequence from the same plank.